 UK remortgage figures indicate mortgage lending in Q3 2022 was valued at £85.9 billion—£8 billion more than Q2 2022 and £12.5 billion less than Q3 2021—showing a marked uptick in mortgage values across the UK.

-Furthermore, in Q3 2022, almost a quarter (24.9%) of all mortgages in the UK were for remortgaging purposes, with less than a quarter (23.3%) of loans dedicated to first-time buyers.
+In Q3 2022, almost a quarter (24.9%) of all mortgages in the UK were for remortgaging purposes, with less than a quarter (23.3%) of loans dedicated to first-time buyers.
 Just 12.5% of the mortgages issued in this period were for buy-to-let properties—a 1.1% decrease from Q2 2022 and a 0.6% decrease from the same period the year before.

 Just under a third (32.9%) of all mortgages in Q3 2022 were dedicated to people opting for a moving home mortgage.
 Each period between Q4 2020 to Q3 2021 inclusive showed a considerably higher rate of home movers, with an average of 39.5% (6.6% more than in Q3 2022).
 This can be attributed to the challenging, financial circumstances in the mortgage market caused by rising inflation and interest rates.

 According to the FCA’s remortgage report, interest in buy-to-let properties peaked in Q2 2022, taking a 13.6% share in the overall mortgage market.
-This is a 2.2% increase from the same period one year earlier.
+This was a 2.2% increase from the same period one year earlier.
 However, Q3 2022 showed buy-to-let mortgages fell to 12.5% of gross mortgage advances—a 1.1% decrease in the space of a quarter.

 Looking to move home?
 If so, porting your mortgage (as opposed to remortgaging) could be an alternative option to consider.